 Let’s take a closer look at the 10 strategies and see how they can help you become a more effective leader and manage project teams better.

 1. Ensure balance within the team

-Ever wondered why organizations spend so much time on optimizing their recruitment process?
+Ever wondered why organizations spend so much time optimizing their recruitment process?
 Selecting the best people for the job is almost 50% of the work you’ll need to do.
 When selecting team members for a specific project, you have to make sure that their technical prowess and personality are compatible with the project’s requirements.

-Members that are too skilled but can’t operate as a team member will likely slow you down.
+Members that are too skilled but can’t operate as team members will likely slow you down.
 Similarly, someone only with interpersonal skills can’t add value to the team.
 When building a team, looking for the right project management skills is necessary and finding the perfect balance is the key.